 The organization takes initiatives for cultural change when it is serious regarding the practice of emotional intelligence in the workplace.
 Here, change initiatives are perhaps taken very seriously.
 On the other side, organizations can’t go for change whether there is low emotional intelligence in the workplace.
 Management will go for change culture whether there is high emotional intelligence in the workplace.
 If the benefits of emotional intelligence in the workplace are described to the management then it will be easy to take initiative for cultural change in the organization.

-When an organization provides flexibility to the employees for greater work-life balance then is considered as higher EI/EQ.
-It allows an employee to work smart and ensure the best output ever.
+Emotional intelligence helps employees to work smart and to contribute the best output ever.
 A good sense of emotional intelligence of employees leads an organization to develop fast.
 The sense of emotional intelligence of the organization also makes employees happy.
 Managers having good emotional intelligence provide flexibility to their subordinates or team members.
 He never shows a strict attitude to complete a task on time.
 But tasks never stay pending due to the culture of emotional intelligence.

 - Freedom in Creativity

-When an organization allows employees in creative thinking and allows being creative then employees can provide creative output as well.
 This freedom of creativity is considered as high EI/EQ in the workplace.
+Because employees can deliver creative output only after getting the opportunity of creative thinking by the organization.
 Keep in mind that if employees get an opportunity to think outside the box then it will enable them to contribute to organizational growth.

-On the other hand, if organization bound employees to do work by following strict policies and procedures then it is considered as low EI/EQ in the workplace.
+On the other hand, if an organization didn’t provide flexibility to employees and bound them to do work by following strict policies and procedures then it is considered as low EI/EQ in the workplace.

 - Outbound Culture